The Dignity Health website is moving to CommonSpirit.org to deliver a more patient-centered digital experience across CA, AZ, and NV.

 Wellness Program:

 Our family medicine residency wellness program is a comprehensive program designed to promote physical, mental, emotional and spiritual well-being among our residents.
-We strive to do more than detect and prevent burnout and thus we have a faculty position dedicated to resident and faculty health and wellbeing, i.e., our Chief Wellness Officer (CWO), and a Residency Wellness Committee.
+We strive to do more than detect and prevent burnout and thus we have two faculty positions dedicated to resident and faculty health and wellbeing, i.e., our Chief Wellness Officers (CWO), and a Residency Wellness Committee.

 We have structured our program to promote and support a healthy lifestyle and promote professional and personal development during residency.
 Specific examples of how we intentionally support Resident wellness include: